TomographicImaging/CIL/docs/source/framework.rst

 Partitioner
 ===========

-This class allows a user to partition an instance of :code:`AcquisitionData` into a number of batches.
+This class allows a user to partition an instance of :code:`AcquisitionData` into a number of subsets.
 For example, to use with a stochastic optimisation method.

 For example: